11 Signs Your Ex Is Testing You (And How to Pass Every One)

 Frequently Asked Questions

-Q: If I “pass” the tests, does that mean we’ll get back together?
+If I pass the tests, does that mean we’ll get back together?

-A: It significantly increases your chances.
+It significantly increases your chances.
 Passing these tests demonstrates that you have grown and are no longer the same person from the breakup.
 It rebuilds attraction and makes them feel safe enough to lower their guard and be more direct about their feelings.
-It’s a necessary step, but not the final one.
+It’s a necessary step — but not the final one.

-A: No, it’s rarely a one-shot deal.
+No — it’s rarely a one-shot deal.
 If you react needily or get emotional, the best thing to do is pull back immediately.
 Don’t apologize or over-explain.
 Simply give them space and revert to being calm and less available.
-This resets the dynamic and shows you can self-correct, which is a sign of strength in itself.
+This resets the dynamic and shows you can self-correct — which is a sign of strength in itself.

-A: No. You should not play games.
-Your strategy is to be the lighthouse—a stable, consistent, and attractive force.
+No. Your strategy is to be the lighthouse — a stable, consistent, and attractive force.
 Your strength comes from being above the tests and games.
 Let them be the one trying to figure you out, not the other way around.

 Similar Posts